 I developed a custom Revit add-in using C# and the Revit API that automates the entire export workflow.
 The tool intelligently processes views in batches, applies consistent naming conventions, and extracts schedule data directly to structured CSV files.

-Generates consistent file names based on project standards
+Generates consistent file names based on configurable project standards and discipline prefixes.

-Extracts schedule data to CSV with proper formatting
+Extracts schedule data to CSV with proper formatting, headers, and data validation.

-Handles hundreds of views efficiently with progress tracking
+Handles hundreds of views efficiently with real-time progress tracking and status updates.

 public void ExportViewsToDWG(List<View> views, string outputPath)